kristindong/MechaCar_Statistical_Analysis/README.md

 H0 : The slope is zero
 Ha : The slope is not zero
+Significance level: 0.05%

 The results of the linear regression are summarized below.

 ![regression_model](regression_model.png)

-1. Based on the data, and assuming a significance level of 0.05, vehicle length, ground clearance, and the intercept contributed non-random amounts of variance to the mpg values in this dataset.
+1. Based on the data, and assuming a significance level of 0.05%, vehicle length, ground clearance, and the intercept contributed non-random amounts of variance to the mpg values in this dataset.
 The p-values of these variables are below the significance level which means we can reject the hypothesis that their coefficients are zero.

 2. The p-value of the overall model is 5.35 x 10^-11.
 Therefore, there is sufficient evidence to reject the null hypothesis, which means that the slope of the linear model is not zero.